maubanel/p4v-unreal/ue5-existing/README.md

 ##### `Step 9.`\|`P4VUE5`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now that you have done this work, what if you want to change it back.
 You have saved it and maybe you can no longer undo (or your undo chain is not long enough)?
 You can right click on the file then select **Revision Control | Revert**.
-Confirmt he file to revert then press the **Revert** button on the pop up.
+Confirm the file(s) to revert then press the **Revert** button on the pop-up confirmation.

 ![save all and checkout files](images/revertChange1.png)